JacobFV/old-jacobfv.github.io/_posts/2021-12-31-ergonomic-optimization.md

 - Game plan: scheduled tasks with details
 - Long range: goals to keep focused on in the long range
 - Unscheduled: tasks that are not scheduled yet but should be handled
-- Optional: I don’t want to forget these task entirely, but nothing bad happens if I don’t do them
+- Optional: I don't want to forget these task entirely, but nothing bad happens if I don't do them

 If I don't finish everything on the plate for today, I simply move it over to the next day and work on that at the first chance.
 However, I generally work to be realistic -- but not too conservative -- with my demands.